aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-03.en.md

 **Important Note:** Sellers with lots of products might create the same crowding issue as popular categories, so we'll monitor this too.

-## What Makes This Design Future-Proof?
+## What Makes This Design Flexible?

 The beauty of our setup is that it's designed to grow.
 Right now, each product just has one record (the #META record with all its basic information).
 But later, we could add: